A 69"+ finished section Drawn down to 1/4"

 Abruptly and inexplicably the emails dropped off Thursday.
 It seemed like we

-were right in the middle of an ultra-time-sensitive cyber
+were in the midst of a time-sensitive cyber

 negotiation.
 Then emails wouldn't load

-at all and it turns out iPage, my ISP, had yet another bug.
+at all because my ISP had yet another bug.

 What's this, a phone number